 However you decide to filter your email, the goal is have only work-related communications — actual messages from actual people — reaching you during the business day.

-Want to Save Hours on Email Each Day?
+Save Hours on Email Every Day

 Download this free chapter from Maura's book, Personal Productivity Secrets.